Buying and Selling FAQs in Maryland

 - Vehicle identification number (VIN).

 If you're buying from another state, the Maryland MVA most likely will not have the vehicle's history.
 In such cases, you can contact the state's department of motor vehicles to obtain the history.

 When do I need a bill of sale or notary?

 Getting a notarized bill of sale agreement is always a good idea if you're buying a used vehicle.
 The form needs to be signed by both the seller and buyer.
-You can download a copy of MVA's bill of sale form.
+You can download a copy of the bill of sale form.